backstage/backstage/docs/frontend-system/architecture/05-extension-overrides.md

 });
 ```

-We recommend that plugin developes share the extension IDs in their plugin documentations, but usually you can infer the id by following the (Naming pattern)[./08-naming-patterns] standars.
+We recommend that plugin developes share the extension IDs in their plugin documentation, but usually you can infer the ID by following the (naming patterns)[./08-naming-patterns] documentation.